snowjs/cli/docs/commands.md

 ## snow certs issue \<cn\> [\<cn\>]

 Creates a certificate with the first common name (`cn`) listed.
-The first and all subsequent common names are also listed in the certificate's Subject Alternative Names (SANs) section.
+The first and all subsequent `cn` are listed in the certificate's Subject Alternative Names (SANs) section.

 This allows you to create a single certificate for multiple domain names.

 ## snow certs rm \<cn\>

-Delete a Kubernetes `certificate` object.
+Delete a Kubernetes `certificate` object with id `cn`.
 Does _not_ delete the Kubernetes `secret` holding the certificate/private key pair.

 ## snow create

-Under the hood, `snow`'s simple CLI is served by a Kubernetes cluster.
-Here's what happens when you run `snow create`:
+Creates a Kubernetes cluster to host your deployments.

 - You are authenticated to the cloud provider of your choosing.
 - A Kubernetes cluster is created.